OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically to reveal hidden content when clicked.
-This example uses only CSS3 properties and avoids JavaScript for a lightweight and performant solution.
+This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more content smoothly.
+We'll use plain CSS3 for this, avoiding JavaScript for a lightweight and performant solution.

-**Description of the Styling:**
+## Description of the Styling

-The styling uses CSS transitions and transforms to achieve the expanding effect.
-The card starts with a specific height and then smoothly transitions to a larger height when the `:target` pseudo-class is activated.
-We use a hidden checkbox as a toggle and link it to the card's ID using the checkbox's state.
-The hidden content is initially visually hidden with `overflow: hidden;`.
+The card starts in a compact state, showing only a title and a small image.
+Upon clicking, the card expands vertically to reveal hidden content (in this case, some placeholder text).
+The transition is smooth thanks to CSS transitions.
+The styling uses simple box-shadow and border-radius for visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>